ABC-iRobotics/ros_course_materials_en/docs/04_da_vinci.md

 2. Implement a method in `psm_grasp.py` to grasp the generated marker with PSM1.

-### Homework: Moving the gripper along a circular trajectory
+### Homework A: Moving the gripper along a circular trajectory

 1. Create a virtual marker in the shape of a disk